 The menus are reasonably easy to navigate through and there are plenty of physical shortcut buttons to help you quickly skip between key features.
 The system also includes a neat feature that lets you create your own page and fill it with your favourite shortcuts – to things like your preferred radio stations or to go straight to the sat-nav’s destination input screen.

 Overall, it’s not quite as intuitive as the system you get in a Skoda Kodiaq, but you can easily change the radio station or make a call using the standard Bluetooth connection without taking your eyes off the road for too long.

 Sadly, entry-level SE cars don’t come with sat-nav, but you do get smartphone mirroring for Apple and Android devices so you can use your phone’s navigation apps through the Hyundai’s built-in screen instead.

 Go for a Premium or Premium SE model and you get a wider 8.0-inch screen that’s even easier to read and comes with built-in sat-nav as standard.
 This is easy to program and it doesn’t take long to enter an address using the on-screen keyboard, but it’s not quite as good as using Google Maps through Apple CarPlay or Android Auto.

-Speaking of smartphone mirroring, these features also let you play music from streaming services such as Spotify through the Hyundai Santa Fe stereo.
-In SE trim this is a fairly nondescript six-speaker unit, but Premium and Premium SE cars get a much louder Krell stereo with 10 speakers and a subwoofer for punchier basslines.
+Speaking of smartphone mirroring, these features also let you play music from streaming services such as Spotify through the car’s stereo.
+In a model with SE trim, this is a fairly nondescript six-speaker unit, but Premium and Premium SE cars get a much louder Krell stereo with 10 speakers and a subwoofer for punchier basslines.

 All but SE cars come with a wireless charging pad for your phone, too, so you won’t have to worry about constant music streaming draining your battery.